Stochastic switching of delayed feedback suppresses oscillations in genetic regulatory systems: Conclusion

 We summarize the main contributions of the manuscript as follows.
 Most generally, we have derived an effective delay equation in the limit of fast switching between subsystems with different delays that evolve via a continuous-time Markov chain. \textit{A priori}, it is not clear whether the behavior when rapidly switching between systems can be replaced by one effective delay.
 Here, we answer that possibility in the negative for non-linear systems, similar to the semi-discretized case \cite{sadeghpour2018can}.
 We used this result to investigate a classical model of delayed negative feedback with a new twist of stochastic switching between two delays.
 In our stochastic model, we showed that sufficiently fast stochastic switching between two delays stabilizes the system where each delay alone produces oscillations.

-To further contextualize our results, we note that the effective dynamics that arise in the fast switching limit \eqref{effective} are exactly the form of distributed delays considered elsewhere \cite{bernard2009distributed,josic2011stochastic,brett2013stochastic}.
-We have therefore provided further motivation for the consideration of these distributed delay systems.
-However, our results indicate caution should be taken when interpreting distributed delay models. \textit{Only} in the limit of fast switching are the results appropriate.
-In our model, we show a Hopf bifurcation in the total switching rate, indicating that fast switching and slow have fundamentally different behavior.
+Our results sit within broader biological and mathematical contexts.
+First, we note the relation to the literature on distributed delay systems, especially in models of genetic feedback.
+The effective dynamics derived here arising in the fast switching limit \eqref{effective} are exactly the form of distributed delay descriptions of genetic feedback considered elsewhere \cite{bernard2009distributed,josic2011stochastic,brett2013stochastic}.
+We have therefore provided further mechanistic motivation for the inclusion of these distributed delay systems.
+We show that a Hopf bifurcation in the total switching rate occurs, indicating that fast switching and slow have fundamentally different behavior.
 This nuance in timescales of stochasticity does not exist in descriptions with distributed delays.
-Our results also add to a long history along the theme of how noise can stabilize systems \cite{arnold1983stabilization,mackey1990noise,basak2001stabilization,bernard2009distributed,gupta2013transcriptional}.
-Although it may seem restrictive that we consider a Markov chain model by which the delays evolve, an arbitrary delay distribution may be constructed via the theory of phase-type distributions \cite{commault2003phase}.

-Our investigation has some shortcomings and avenues for future investigation.
-On the biological side, one intriguing possibility is that systems that appear to be controlled by dual delay feedback pathways, such as NF$\kappa$B \cite{venturelli2012synergistic,longo2013dual} may instead be from a single pathway that switches.
-Such a switch might arise from proteins switching conformational states or a fluctuating environment \cite{ashcroft2014fixation}.